hpcleuven/VscDocumentation/source/access/ondemand/matlab.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 To launch MATLAB via OnDemand, select your desired MATLAB version from the
-drop-down menu on the resource form.
+drop-down menu in the resources form.
 Given that our current MATLAB
 installations automatically detect GPU devices and CUDA libraries, you may also
 request GPU(s) as resources, if needed.